htlee1999/macs-assistant/README.md

 # macs-assistant
 The motivation behind this macdonald's FAQ drafter is that sometimes people can send lots of questions and lots of emails, we want to create a drafter that would help you generate appropriate response with relevant data.
+You can also edit using a Notion-like editor called Novel.

 - For the purpose of deployment only a default base model utilising Gemini flash 2.0 would be utilised when creating a draft.
-- The chunks that are used as relevant context has already been embedded an ingested
+- The chunks that are used as relevant context has already been embedded and ingested
 - For full AI capabilities of the web app you would require your own API keys and you would need to use it either locally or deploy on your own.
 - As such you would not be able to upload CSV file for 2 reasons
   1. The CSV file need to be in a specific format